 - 1 1/3 cups confectioners' sugar, sifted after measuring if lumpy

-- 1 1/2 tablespoons corn oil or other flavorless vegetable oil
+- 1 tablespoon plus 1 1/2 teaspoons corn oil or other neutral-tasting vegetable oil

-For the cookies: In a large saucepan over medium-high heat, combine the butter, oil, honey, molasses and brown sugar.
+For the cookies: Combine the butter, oil, honey, molasses and brown sugar in a large saucepan over medium-high heat.
 Cook, stirring, until the butter melts and the mixture just comes to a full boil; immediately start timing and cook for exactly 1 minute, stirring occasionally.
-Remove from the heat; let cool slightly.
+Let cool slightly.

-In a large bowl, using a stand mixer or electric hand mixer on low speed, combine the flour, cinnamon, ginger, cloves, baking powder, baking soda and salt.
-Working carefully to avoid splashes, add the butter-molasses mixture.
-Beat on low speed until the ingredients are blended.
-Increase the speed to medium, until very well blended; if the mixer motor labors, stop and complete the mixing by hand.
+Combine the flour, cinnamon, ginger, cloves, baking powder, baking soda and salt in the bowl of a stand mixer or handheld electric mixer.
+Beat on low speed; working carefully to avoid splashes, add the cooled butter-molasses mixture, beating (low speed) until the ingredients are incorporated.
+Increase the speed to medium, beating until very well blended; if the mixer motor labors, stop and complete the mixing by hand.
 (The dough will seem too soft at this point.)
 Cover and refrigerate for 30 minutes or until the dough has stiffened and is barely warm.

-Bake for 9 to 14 minutes, until the cookies are slightly colored on top and slightly darker at the edges; it's better to overbake than underbake.
-Set aside to firm up about 4 minutes; then, using a wide spatula, transfer to wire racks set over a sheet of waxed paper.
+Bake one sheet at a time (middle rack) for 9 to 14 minutes, until the cookies are slightly colored on top and slightly darker at the edges; it's better to over-bake than under-bake.
+Cool on the sheet for about 4 minutes; then, use a wide spatula to transfer to wire racks set over a sheet of wax paper.
 Have all the cookies lined up and slightly separated before beginning the glaze.

-For the glaze: In a medium saucepan, combine the confectioners' sugar, oil and water until well blended.
-Bring to a boil, stirring, over medium-high heat, for 30 to 45 seconds or just until the mixture is smooth and becomes translucent.
-Stir to recombine the glaze, then use immediately while it is still hot.
+For the glaze: Whisk together the confectioners' sugar, oil and water in a medium saucepan until well blended over medium-high heat.
+Bring to a boil, stirring, for 30 to 45 seconds or just until the mixture is smooth and becomes translucent.
+Stir to recombine the glaze, then use right away while it is still hot.
 (If the glaze is allowed to stand and cool, it may thicken and become sugary.
 In that case, add a teaspoon of hot water to thin it again, place over medium heat and continue stirring until the sugar dissolves.
 Immediately remove from the heat and use.)

-Using a pastry brush or a paper towel dipped in the glaze, brush the cookies until their tops are coated all over with an even layer, not too thick or too thin.
+Use a pastry brush or a paper towel dipped in the glaze to brush the cooled cookies until their tops are coated all over with an even layer, not too thick or too thin.
 Stir the glaze frequently to prevent it from separating.
 Let the glazed cookies cool completely, at least 1 hour; the glaze may become slightly sugary and flaky.

 Baker Howard Ward was not willing to part with his original recipe, but several fans of the Sherrill's version have told Baggett that hers is very close to the original.
 Adapted from her "The All-American Dessert Book" (Houghton Mifflin, 2005).